tencentyun/intlcloud-documents/yehe_doc/移动服务/腾讯移动推送/SDK 文档/Android 接入指南/厂商通道抵达回执获取指南_intl_en.md

 2. Configure the HTTPS certificate.
 Click [here](https://api.tpns.tencent.com/v3/tpnscert/download) to download it.
 3. Configure the username and key (optional) for authentication.
 4. Click **Test Receipt** to test the receipt address.
->Currently, if you click **Test Receipt**, the error message "Certificate error.
-Please modify and upload it again" will be displayed.
+>!Currently, if you click **Test Receipt**, the error message "Failed to test the callback address" will be displayed.
 Ignore it and click **Submit**.

 5. Click **Submit** to activate the service.
 ![](https://main.qcloudimg.com/raw/98a53519ef466977928ebfc1eac879fa.png)